Shrewsbury Township, New Jersey: Creation of new municipalities

 Over the centuries, portions of the township have been taken to form Stafford Township (March 3, 1750), Dover Township (March 1, 1768, now Toms River Township), Howell Township (February 23, 1801), Ocean Township (February 24, 1849), Atlantic Township (February 18, 1847, now Colts Neck), Red Bank (March 17, 1870), Eatontown (April 4, 1873), Rumson (May 15, 1907), Fair Haven (March 28, 1912), Little Silver (March 19, 1923), Shrewsbury borough (March 22, 1926) and New Shrewsbury (April 15, 1950, now Tinton Falls).
 The township was named for Shrewsbury, England.

-The remaining land was formerly owned by the Government and called Camp Vail, a housing complex for families of Fort Monmouth employees.
-After World War II the government planned to close the site but the established families, with no where else to go, purchased the land from the Army with the help of Ann Switek who arranged to maintain the Original Township Charter which had been abandoned.
+The remaining land was formerly owned by the Government and called Camp Vail, a complex of 265 homes constructed for families of Fort Monmouth employees.
+After World War II the government planned to close the site but the established families, with nowhere else to go, purchased the land from the Army with the help of Ann Switek who arranged to maintain the Original Township Charter which had been abandoned.
 Ann Switek was then elected Town Clerk of Shrewsbury Township and maintained that post for close to 50 years.
 Camp Vail became Alfred Vail Mutual Association, one of New Jersey's first cooperative housing entities.
-Following the end of Federal subsidies to Shrewsbury Township schools and services residents of the community outside the Vail Homes felt that the residents in the homes received undue benefits.
+Following the end of federal subsidies to Shrewsbury Township schools and services residents of the community outside the Vail Homes felt that the residents in the homes received undue benefits.
 They attempted to force the Vail Homes out of Shrewsbury Township but were unable to.
 They instead seceded from Shrewsbury to form New Shrewsbury which was later renamed Tinton Falls.
-Along with AVMA, Shrewsbury Township also contains Shrewsbury Arms apartments, a single convenience store/liquor store/deli called The Hideaway, and more recently, Shrewsbury Woods Townhouses.